-The scheduling hierarchy is shown in Fig. 21.3.
+The scheduling hierarchy is shown in Figure 23.
 The first level of the hierarchy is the Ethernet TX port 1/10/40 GbE, with subsequent hierarchy levels defined as subport, pipe, traffic class and queue.

 Typically, each subport represents a predefined group of users, while each pipe represents an individual user/subscriber.
 Each traffic class is the representation of a different traffic type with specific loss rate, delay and jitter requirements, such as voice, video or data transfers.
 Each queue hosts packets from one or multiple connections of the same type belonging to the same user.
+Figure 23.
+Scheduling Hierarchy per Port

 The functionality of each hierarchical level is detailed in the following table.
+Table 3.
+Port Scheduling Hierarchy